aws/aws-eks-best-practices/content/cost_optimization/cost-effective.md

 Amazon EC2 provides a wide selection of [instance types](https://aws.amazon.com/ec2/instance-types/) optimized to fit different use cases.
 Instance types comprise varying combinations of CPU, memory, storage, and networking capacity and give you the flexibility to choose the appropriate mix of resources for your applications.
 Each instance type includes one or more instance sizes, allowing you to scale your resources to the requirements of your target workload.

-One of the key decision parameters apart from number of cpus, memory, processor family type related to the instance type is the [number of Elastic network interfaces(ENI's)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html), which in-turn has a bearing on the maximum number of pods on that EC2 Instance.
+One of the key decision parameters apart from number of CPUs, memory, processor family type related to the instance type is the [number of Elastic network interfaces(ENI's)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html), which in-turn has a bearing on the maximum number of pods you can run on that EC2 Instance.
 The list of [max pods per EC2 Instance type](https://github.com/awslabs/amazon-eks-ami/blob/master/files/eni-max-pods.txt) is maintained in a github.

 ****On-Demand EC2 Instances:****